microsoft/FluidHelloWorld/README.md

 Fluid also provides DataObjects, which are designed to organize distributed data structures into semantically meaningful groupings as well as provide an API surface to your data.

-In subsequent demos we will look at building custom DataObjects, but for many use cases (including this dice roller) the built in distributed data structures will work perfectly.
+In subsequent demos you will look at building custom DataObjects, but for many use cases (including this dice roller) the built in distributed data structures will work perfectly.

-#### Using SharedMap Distributed Data Structure
+#### Using SharedMap distributed data structure

 The SharedMap distributed data structure provides the basic functionality to set and get data of any JSON-serializable type on a given key, and inform your application when the data in that key changes.

 ```ts
 // Set the string 'some data' to the key 'MyDataKey'